 When friends of mine said that “George had played good,” she would help them out with a friendly correction and discuss how the rules work.

-Sometimes even new acquaintances or strangers would find her donating her time to correct their grammar.
-Fortunately, she never really mastered the web or or she mighhave become a “grammar-troll” in her campaign rid the word of poor grammar.
+Sometimes even new acquaintances or strangers would find her donating her time and energy to correcting their grammar.
+Fortunately, she never really mastered the web or or she might have become a “grammar-troll” in her campaign to improve the world’s grammar.

 And in honor of my mom, I will today indulge my inner word nerd.